sandesvitor/stone_elixir_project/README.md

 }
 ```

-You may pass any number of json paths as an argument, and the task will concatenate every resulting map on the stdout.
+You may pass any number of json paths as arguments, and the task will concatenate every resulting map on the *stdout*, using Elixir's **IO** module.
 In this repository, you will find under the **./test/json.d/** folder, two json examples.
 The **./test/json.d/test2.json**, has a list containing 10.000 unique email entries.

 For a single file: